einsenundnullen/better-nestjs-logger/README.md

 Compared to the classic `console.log` statement it is not possible to pass additional data to the default NestJS logger instance.
 Better logger aims to provide a more coherent logging experience while still being able to print nice log lines for local development as well as JSON output for cloud environments.

-BetterLogger uses [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) and therefore allows only minimal configuration compared to other logging libraries.
+BetterLogger focuses on less configuration and more convention and therefore allows only minimal configuration compared to other logging libraries.

 ### Features